How to Find a Tax Strategist in 2024

 Key Skills to Look for in a Tax Strategist

-1. Advanced Tax Knowledge: An effective tax strategy pro must have an in-depth understanding of every tax law and regulation and stay up-to-date with frequent changes to codes and rules.
+1. Advanced Tax Knowledge: An effective tax strategy pro must have an in-depth understanding of every tax law and regulation and stay apprised of recent changes to codes and rules.

 2. Strong Research and Analysis Skills: It is crucial to research complex tax legislation and analyze its options and impacts.
 Your strategist should think critically about your unique situation to develop customized solutions.